• PERSONAL HISTORY

 Your Results

-The results below are based on the IBIS risk assessment model, also known as the Tyrer-Cuzick (v8) risk assessment model.
-These results show your lifetime risk of developing breast cancer compared to the age-adjusted U.S. population average.
+The results below are based on the Tyrer-Cuzick v8 risk assessment model and show your lifetime risk of developing breast cancer compared to the age-adjusted US population average.

 Disclaimer: This information is not intended as a substitute for professional healthcare or to replace a healthcare professional's evaluation.
 Always consult with a healthcare provider for advice concerning your health.
 Only your healthcare provider can determine if you have breast cancer.
 Do not disregard professional medical advice or delay seeking advice or treatment because of something you have read here.